daiphuongngo/Predicting-Market-Movements-Building-Smart-Portfolios-with-ML-DL-RL-from-5-Major-Canadian-Banks/README.md

 * **Outperformer** if the bank’s return exceeded the S\&P 500 by **0.3% or more**
 * **Underperformer** if the bank underperformed the S\&P 500 by **1.0% or more**

-These thresholds helped me focus the model on meaningful momentum signals and reduce noise.
+These thresholds helped me focus the model on meaningful momentum signals and reduce noise and outliers.

 ### **4. Models and Architectures**